amiaopensource/av-python-carpentry/_episodes/04-generatingalistoffiles.md

 ~~~
 {: .language-bash}

-The base python environment only has a few functions built-in.
+The base python environment only has a few built-in functions.
-In order to power up, you need to import modules with the abilities that you need.
+In order to power up, you'll need to import modules with the abilities that you need.
 You only need to load a module once per script.
 To make sure we load every module that we need, typically we put all of our import statements at the very top of a script.